BurhanKarahasan/thorlabs-pico/README.md

 - USB cables for each device
 - Proper power supplies for all motors

-**Hardware Note**: Do the microstepping, baudrate, driver configurations according to stepper/driver configuration.
+**Hardware Note**: Do the microstepping, baudrate, library configurations according to your stepper/driver hardware.
 Example Pi Pico script is given for RS PRO stepper and CW230 stepper driver.

 ### Connections
 1. Connect Pi Pico W via USB to computer